 Cynthia Lee has been working in ceramics for 30 years.
 She is a self-taught ceramicist with the gracious help of many clay friends.
 Cynthia was the director of Odyssey Center for Ceramic Arts for 5 years.
 She is currently a full time ceramic artist with a studio at her home in Barnardsville, NC.

 Mac McCusker graduated from Armstrong State University in Savannah, Georgia with a BA in Art and went on to teach and manage the Ceramics Department for the City of Savannah’s Department of Cultural Affairs for several years.
-She received an MFA in Ceramics from Georgia State University in Atlanta, Georgia.
+They received an MFA in Ceramics from Georgia State University in Atlanta, Georgia.
 Graduate school enabled Mac to work at other ceramic studios including MudFire, Meadowlark Studios, and Arrowmont.
-Her work has been in exhibitions nationally.
+Their work has been in exhibitions nationally.
 Mac has been teaching workshops and classes at the college level in Savannah at Armstrong State University and Savannah State University before joining the Odyssey as a Resident Artist in 2015.

 Linda McFarling lives and works in the beautiful mountains of western NC.
 Her aim as a functional potter is to make pots that honor the rich traditions of the past, while hopefully adding to them.
 Linda's pottery is wheel thrown, textured and altered directly on the wheel in an attempt to create strong, quiet, lively organic forms.
 The textures she uses are drawn from natural objects and the landscape.
 She aspires to integrate those forms and textures found in nature with the unpredictability of the firing.
 Linda fires in an atmospheric kiln using salt and soda which allows her to influence the work during the firing which directly influences the final outcome.